 Statements/Comments should be brief but succinct, clear, unambiguous e.g. 'disturbing class', 'being a nuisance' is meaningless and open to misinterpretation, rather, 'tore up a child's work', 'punched a child in the back', 'refused to sit for story' etc.

 Appendix C

+Time Out

-Time Out Partner classes for 'Time Out B':
+Partner classes for 'Time Out B' Year Leader classes for 'Time Out C'